ckb-ecofund/joydao/README.md

 3. **Deposit CKBytes**: After connecting your wallet, you can deposit CKBytes into the Nervos DAO by following the on-screen instructions.
 The platform will guide you through the process of locking your CKBytes in a "Nervos DAO" cell.
 4. **Manage Your Deposits**: Nerv DAO allows you to manage your deposits and track your rewards within the platform.
 You can also withdraw your CKBytes when needed by following the provided steps.
 5. **Earn Rewards**: Once your CKBytes are locked in the Nervos DAO, you will start earning rewards based on the amount deposited.
+6. **Redeem CKBytes**: If you want to stop staking and get your CKBytes back, you can Redeem your Ckbytes(But a locking period will be applied to determine when exactly the tokens can be withdrawed)

+### ** How does the NervDAO/NervosDAO Annual Yield Rate (APY) work?
+When you deposit CKB in the NervosDAO, those funds are locked in a smart contract for at least ~1 month and will earn interest immediately.
+The Annual Yield Rate (APY) automatically compounds, therefore, you do not need to withdraw and redeposit funds at the end of the month to gain compounding interest.
+Since NervosDAO is not staking in the traditional sense, but acts as an inflation shelter, the earned interest is automatically compounded upon withdrawing funds.
+The smart contract that locks your funds into the NervosDAO calculates the following:
+When you deposited the funds in the Nervos DAO.
+When the withdrawal request was made.
+Calculate the rewards and compounding interest for the period.

 ### **How to Deploy Nerv DAO**